 SAINJ TO NARKANDA

 The moment we stepped out of the taxi.
 We immediately looked out for another bus, just wanted to reach Narkanda before sunset.
 Bus fare from Sainj to Narkanda is 50 INR per person however this time we want to hitchhike to Narkanda and luckily a local villager offered us ride to Narkanda and we reached in next 90 mins.

 Narkanda is a small town located in Shimla District.
 Narkanda is just two hours away from Shimla and nine hours away from Delhi.

 This town is located at 9000ft which makes it one of the highest settlements in Shimla Districts.
 Weather in summers is chilling with the temperature close to 7 degrees at night and 23 degrees in the morning.
 This town is well known among the bikers and travellers community.

-The reason is its roads connecting to Lahaul – Spiti, Kaza and Reckong Peo.
-Most of the bikers stopped at Narkanda to take rest before heading towards Kaza.
-It is challenging to find budget stay in Narkanda during summers as the town is flooded with bikers and tourists.
+The reason is its roads connecting to Lahaul – Spiti, Kaza, and Reckong Peo.
+Most of the bikers stopped at Narkanda to take a rest before heading towards Kaza.
+It is challenging to find a budget stay in Narkanda during summers as the town is flooded with bikers and tourists.
 However, I found a dormitory Narkanda Bus Stand – Highlands Adventure Hostels and Hotel.